Harry040502/Harry040502/README.md

-# Hi, my name is Harry and I've just finished my BSc Computer Science (Hons) At UoP and am looking for new opportunities to help grow my skills!
+# Hi, my name is Harry, I'm a D365 Analys.
+This profile represents my work at University.

 Welcome to my GitHub profile!